 It’s important that you listen and feel for any of these changes in your braking – not just to save on expensive repairs but because it could save your life.

-Please note: Brake problems
+Please note: Brake problems should

-should always be fully diagnosed and
+always be fully diagnosed and repaired by a

 The information provided in this article is intended as a guide only, is not comprehensive and all changes in your brake system should be discussed immediately with a professional.